andrewjw/site/_drafts/what-do-you-want-from-a-team-meeting.md

 issues with the group.

 What if you were able to get the team to work together on topics before they become a problem?
-To build relationships that foster collaboration outside the regular meeting, and allow people to be more proactive rather than reactive.
+If you could build relationships that foster collaboration outside the regular meeting, and allow people to be proactive rather than reactive.

 In the book Time To Think by Nancy Kline she talks about creating a "Thinking Environment".
 Now, this book has quite a few problems (to put it quite mildly) and I'm not a fan of it, but the core idea is sound - by giving people the space, time and attention to think clearly they will reward you with insights that may lead to a step change in their, and your team's, performance.

+Team meetings between individual contributors and those between a team of leaders have a different focus.
+When it is ICs collaborating the team should be working on the same domain.
+While they might have different foci or skills, the challenges they face and the goals they are working towards will be similar.
+For a team of leaders this is not necessarily true, and the differences between the areas represented in the meeting can mean there is little overlap in the challenges being faced.

+In both cases though you should aim to mould your team members into a team.
+Where there are more disparate people involved this will be harder, but can be achieved by reiterating why you are part of the same team, and what the common objectives are.
+Either way, you want to turn the group of people in your meeting into a team.

 So how do you do that?
 First, open your meeting with a positive "icebreaker".
 Just asking people to share one positive thing that happened to them in the